Cluster A - A04

 The project analyzes six years of radar data (2015-2020) from three radar sites in Germany and five in Türkiye.
 Using the EMVORADO radar forward operator, synthetic radar observations are generated to evaluate model simulations.

-We compare model simulations, precipitation products, and polarimetric radar observations across Germany and Türkiye, focusing on trends, microphysical properties, and precipitation-generation signatures.
+We compare model simulations with the Integrated Modeling System (IMS), publicly-available precipitation products, and polarimetric radar observations across Germany and Türkiye.
+We focus on trends, microphysical properties, and precipitation-generation signatures.
 By examining these in relation to terrestrial water storage (TWS) trends from reanalysis data, we aim to uncover if model inaccuracies in precipitation trends contribute to disparities with observed TWS trends.

 Microphysical data—like mean volume diameter, water content, and hydrometeor types—are derived from radar data and compared to model simulations to detect potential biases.
 Further, we explore the impacts of anthropogenic influences by assessing differences in simulated rain rates, water content, and particle types across historic climate scenarios.